ryneches/kollari/README.md

 # kollari

-A collection of tools for publishing and operating a scholarly journal
+A tool for publishing and operating a scholarly journal

 ### A journal in a box